-We specialise in finance solutions for the complexities of international arbitration.
+We specialise in arbitration funding solutions for the complexities of international cases.

 As the costs and risks involved in international arbitration continue to grow, an increasing number of business and law firms use international arbitration funding as a way to alleviate risk and remove the costs of arbitration from their balance sheet.